 Members of our Research Awards Pool are chosen based on the expertise required on adjudication panels.
 To avoid conflicts of interest any RAP member applying for funding in any of our funding rounds will take no part in the adjudication of that round.
 All RAP members sign up to our RAP Code of Practice.
 All applications are sent out for external peer review and all reviewers sign our Confidentiality and Conflicts of Interest Policy.

-- Dr Ruth Herbert, Reader in Aphasia Research, University of Sheffield.
+- Dr Jacqui Morris, Physiotherapist and Reader in Rehabilitation Research, University of Dundee

 If you are a research expert and would like to register your interest in becoming a member of our Research Awards Pool please email us at email@example.com